siovene/cv/README.md

-This is my curriculum vital.
+This is my curriculum vitae.
 Build it with `lualatex`.